JonHMChan/flask-app-4/README.md

 1. Clone this repository using `git clone` and `cd` from your command line into the repository folder.
 2. Make sure you have Python 3 installed.
 You can check this by seeing if the command `python3` works in your command line.
 If you successfully run `python3`, you can exit the interpreter by typing `quit()` then hitting Enter.
 If you don't have Python 3 installed, follow [these instructions](https://realpython.com/installing-python/).
+3. **NEW** Download Postgres.app.
+This will install the Postgres database on your computer.
+This should create a Postgres icon (a small elephant in the top right toolbar of your Mac).
+If you click on this icon, it will have an option to "Open Postgres" and you can start and stop your database using these buttons.
+4. **NEW** After installing Postgres, you need to make the `psql` command in your Terminal works in order for the Python Postgres driver `psycopg2` to be properly installed.
+This means you will need to change your `.bash_profile` file located in your home directory (`~`) (the directory you first land on when you open a new Terminal window) and add an `EXPORT` line.
+  - Open up the `.bash_profile` file by using `code ~/.bash_profile` to open it in Visual Studio Code.
+If `code` doesn't work, you can install it following [these instructions](https://code.visualstudio.com/docs/setup/mac).
+  - Once opened, you want to add a line at the bottom of the file with the following: `export PATH="/Applications/Postgres.app/Contents/Versions/9.6/bin:$PATH"`.
+The value for `PATH` might be different for you depending on the version of Postgres.app you downloaded.
+  - Save your `.bash_profile` changes, restart the Terminal, and try running the command `psql`.
+This should open up the Command Line interface for Postgres, and it means it was properly installed for you to use `sh setup.sh`.
-3. From the root of the repository, run the following command: `sh setup.sh`.
+5. From the root of the repository, run the following command: `sh setup.sh`.
 This is a file I've written to automate the initial setup of this application.
 It will start your app automatically, and you can go to `localhost:5000` in a web browser to view it.
 If you want detailed instructions on how this file works, go to "How setup.sh works" below.
-4. Whenever you're about to work on your application, make sure to run `. venv/bin/activate` first to start your virtual environment, then you can run `flask run` from the root of your repository to start your application.
+6. Whenever you're about to work on your application, make sure to run `. venv/bin/activate` first to start your virtual environment, then you can run `flask run` from the root of your repository to start your application.
  - To stop your server it's running in the command line, hit `Control + C` to stop the server.
  - If you change your HTML files, you'll have to restart the server to see changes.

 ## How setup.sh works
 1. Python 3 comes with venv, a "virtual environment" to manage packages like `Flask` that you'll need to run your application.
 When you first clone this repository, run `python3 -m venv venv` from the root of the repository to create a virtual environment for your application.
 This will create a few folders and files related to venv, in a `venv` folder.